Packers remain unbeaten with 27-16 win over Broncos

 Broncos: Host Jaguars on Sept.
 29.

-Packers: Host Eagles on Thursday.
+Packers: Host Eagles on Thursday night.

 Follow Keith Jenkins on Twitter: https://twitter.com/MrKeithJenkins